loomnetwork/transfer-gateway-example/README.md

 ### 📁 webclient

-Finally the web interface, which will require `MetaMask` to be installed on a compatible browser (Chrome / Firefox).
+This directory contain the web frontend, which requires `MetaMask` to be installed in a compatible browser (Chrome / Firefox).
+The web frontend can be reached at `http://localhost:8080` after running the `./transfer_gateway start`.

-The web interface will be available on `http://localhost:8080`, just open the browser on this address and the interface will be presented.
-The interface has four areas.

-The `Home` page which will require your `MetaMask` signature to map your Ethereum network address with DAppChain address (no one other than you can create that link).
+The frontend consists of four pages:
+- `Home` - where you must map your Mainnet account to a DAppChain account by signing a message via `MetaMask` with your Mainnet account.
+This must be done before attempting to transfer any cards.

-Next areas are `Owned Cards` which are the cards owned by your user (yeah we just gave 5 cards to you 😉), `Cards On DAppChain` cards that are deposited on `Gateway` and properly mirrored on `DAppChain` and the `Cards On Gateway` which are the cards that you and only you owns waiting to be withdrawal to your ownership again.
+- `Owned Cards` - where you can see the cards currently owned by you on Mainnet (yeah we just gave 5 cards to you 😉).
+- `Cards on Gateway` - where you can see the cards in the Mainnet Gateway that are waiting to be withdrawn by you to your Mainnet account.
+- `Cards on DAppChain` - where you can see the cards that have been transfered to the DAppChain from your Mainnet account.

 Loom Network